Hy-per-ion/andrew-voice-assistant/README.md

 - cv2
 - googletrans

-## Install the required libraries using the following command:
+## 📲Install the required libraries using the following command:
 ```bash
 pip install speechrecognition pyttsx3 pywhatkit pyjokes requests opencv-python googletrans
 ```
-## Usage
+## 📲Usage

 Run the Python file using the following command:
 ```bash